Category: Economics

 -

-Corporate income tax rates in U.S. do not help our economy
+Corporate income tax rates in U.S. and other countries

 Over the past two decades most large industrial countries have reduced their corporate income tax rates.
 Two countries, however, stand out from this trend: France and The United States.